 - "Victims of a classic cycle of over-industrialization, the Vodyani were saved by technology culled from ruins of the Virtual Endless.
 These precursors quickly gained an aura of divinity in the eyes of the Vodyani, and are now worshiped as gods.
 Clothed in their great black suits of borrowed technology that they refer to as their holy "Cloth", Vodyani leaders pilot their great arks across the star lanes.
 The Vodyani seek other peoples to convert, control, and consume, as they survive through the simple expedience of draining other peoples of their life forces.
 While many view this as a grotesque, the Vodyani see themselves as "chosen" by the Endless and deserving of their stature.
 They are simply higher on the food chain than all other races, and that is that."

 - Brain Uploading: The entire species uploaded themselves into Virtual Endless technology after their home planet suffered from ecological catastrophe.
+They can also double up on this by sharing their bodies with the digital remains of Virtual Endless, which they view as a mark of divine favor.

 - Cain and Abel: While Isyara is by no means benevolent when it comes to expanding the Vodyani's might across the stars, she is the Abel to Isyander's Cain to supposedly the Endless.
 Although Isyander gets to meet his end but only to get a call from the Lost after activatingnote the Academy's beacon.